-• The U.S. grantor or other owner of a grantor trust and not the trust, and

-• The U.S. trust (other than a grantor trust) and not the beneficiaries of the trust.
+- The U.S. owner of a disregarded entity and not the entity, - The U.S. grantor or other owner of a grantor trust and not the trust, and - The U.S. trust (other than a grantor trust) and not the beneficiaries of the trust.